ArkhamKnightGPC/INF564/README.md

 - **TD3**: Lexical and Syntaxical Analysis (Mini-Turtle parser in Java)

 The goal of this lab is to implement the parsing of a small Logo language (graphical turtle) whose interpreter is provided.
 Parsing is implemented using the tools JFlex and CUP.

+- **Project**: Mini-Java compiler

+The goal is to build a compiler for a tiny fragment of the Java language, called Mini Java, to x86-64 assembly.
+The parser and the abstract syntax are provided.
+Static typing and code generation must be implemented.